 It would be easy to sit here and nitpick the game to death and wish it was more like No Mercy or WWE All-Stars but as an older gamer, those games were classics, and trying to force developers to mimic it is only going to sully the legacy of those iconic wrestling games and not allow developers to experiment and try something new.
 I enjoyed the game and commend 2K for taking a gamble and trying something new with the WWE license and at $40 you get a pretty fun game that will surely shine amongst a group of friends hanging out before a PPV or young WWE fans looking to get their WWE fix beyond the current simulation-style 2K offerings

 WWE 2K Battlegrounds is available for Xbox, PlayStation, Nintendo Switch, PC, and Google Stadia and retails for $39.99

-RAGE Works works with a variety of affiliates, and any purchase links within this review will allow RAGE Works to earn commissions on purchases made by clicking those links at no additional cost to you.
+RAGE Works works with various affiliates, and any purchase links within this review will allow RAGE Works to earn commissions on purchases made by clicking those links at no additional cost to you.

 RW Review: WWE 2K Battlegrounds